 You may want to start thinking about new traditions to take away some of the stress of the season.
 Instead of buying numerous presents for each family member, try starting a family gift exchange.
 Or if you are alone over the holidays, consider volunteering your time to help others – it is a great way to meet people and stay connected to your community.

 No matter how you choose to celebrate, I hope you take some time to take care of yourself over the coming weeks.
-On behalf of The Vic Foundation, I wish you a happy and healthy holiday season.
+On behalf of Victoria Hospital Foundation, I wish you a happy and healthy holiday season.